Tips for Visiting Versailles as a Day Trip from Paris

 Consider booking a Versailles guided tour with transportation

-While I generally recommend that travelers learn how to use the public transportation at their destination, there are times when you just want your day trip to be as convenient as possible.
+While I generally recommend that travelers learn how to use public transportation at their destination, there are times when you just want your day trip to be as convenient as possible.

 To avoid having to mess with buying train tickets and making sure you get the correct train from Paris, you could book a guided tour to Versailles that comes with guided transportation.
 Then you won’t have to worry about it at all.